 National Trusts across the globe are working on the front lines of the climate emergency.

-We look after sites of natural and cultural heritage – tangible and intangible.
-We run farms and nature reserves, take care of historic buildings and preserve languages, texts and paintings.
+We look after sites of natural and cultural heritage – we run farms and nature reserves, take care of historic buildings and preserve languages, texts and paintings.

-These three short films showcase some of the best in heritage paving the way to a more climate resilient future.
+These three short films showcase some of the best of heritage paving the way to a more climate resilient future.

-We are very grateful to our micro-interns Laura Watson and Jacob Farrelly who helped identify the best practices featured in our videos.
+Thanks to our micro-interns Laura Watson and Jacob Farrelly, who identified the best practices featured in our videos.
 And the University of Oxford National Trust Partnership team for facilitating the research.